 Implementation plan: link

-(A) Publications will be made available through a NASA-branded portal to the National Institute of Health’s PubMed Central ® (PMC) platform, following the NASA-sponsored author’s submission of an exact copy of the as-accepted manuscript or the publisher-transmitted copy of the Version of Record.
+(A) Publications will be made available through PubSpace, a NASA-branded portal to the NIH’s PubMed Central ® (PMC) platform, following the NASA-sponsored author’s submission of an exact copy of the as-accepted manuscript or the publisher-transmitted copy of the Version of Record.

 (D) DMP required.
-The requirement for public access to sharable data may be met by including data with the publication as supplementary material, through NASA archives, or through other means, and means of access should be indicated in the published article.
+The requirement for public access to sharable data may be met by including data with the publication as supplementary material, through the NASA Data Portal, or through other means, and means of access should be indicated in the published article.
 [FAQ]